2 Chronicles 21

 The "daughter of Ahab" is almost certainly Athaliah, who is explicitly named as Jehoram's wife and the mother of Ahaziah in 2 Chronicles 22:2.
 Some scholars note that 2 Chronicles 22:2 calls her "the daughter of Omri" (Ahab's father), which may indicate she was Ahab's sister rather than his daughter, or it may simply use "daughter" in the broader sense of "descendant."
 Either way, she was a product of the house of Omri and carried its religious commitments -- the worship of Baal -- directly into Judah's royal court.
 The Chronicler identifies this marriage as the root cause of Jehoram's apostasy.

-The phrase "walked in the way of the kings of Israel" (בְּדֶרֶךְ מַלְכֵי יִשְׂרָאֵל) is the Chronicler's most severe condemnation, equating Jehoram's behavior with the apostate northern dynasty.
+The phrase "walked in the way of the kings of Israel" (בְּדֶרֶךְ מַלְכֵי יִשְׂרָאֵל) is one of the Chronicler's strongest condemnations, equating Jehoram's behavior with the apostate northern dynasty.
 It means he promoted Baal worship and abandoned the exclusive worship of the LORD.

 Verse 7 introduces a crucial theological counterpoint.
 Despite Jehoram's wickedness, God does not destroy the Davidic line.
 The word נִיר ("lamp") is a metaphor for the continuation of a dynasty.
 The same image appears in 1 Kings 11:36 and 2 Kings 8:19, where God promises that David will always have a "lamp" before him in Jerusalem.
 The Hebrew word has been variously understood as "lamp" (from a root meaning "to shine") or possibly "yoke-land" (a portion of plowed territory), but the context in Kings and Chronicles consistently supports the sense of a light that endures -- a visible sign of God's ongoing commitment.
-This verse is theologically central to the chapter: the Davidic covenant is unconditional in its continuation, even if individual kings experience severe judgment for their unfaithfulness.
+The Davidic covenant is unconditional in its continuation, even if individual kings experience severe judgment for their unfaithfulness.

 Interpretations

 The tension between God's unconditional commitment to the Davidic line and the severe judgment that falls on Jehoram personally has generated significant theological reflection.
 Covenant theology sees verse 7 as a key illustration of the distinction between the unconditional Davidic covenant (God will always preserve a descendant on the throne) and the conditional blessings within it (individual kings may suffer for disobedience).
 The covenant endures, but the covenant-breaker still faces consequences.
 Dispensational interpreters tend to read this passage as confirmation that God's promises to Israel are irrevocable and that the Davidic throne will ultimately be restored in the millennial kingdom, regardless of intervening failures.
-Both traditions agree that the passage demonstrates the extraordinary patience and faithfulness of God in the face of profound human wickedness.
+Both traditions agree that the passage demonstrates God's patience and faithfulness despite human wickedness.

 Edom and Libnah Rebel (vv.
 8-11)